Bubblemelon/Ruby-Stuff/ruby practice/README.md

 `string_scrambler(string, positions_array)`

-> Takes a string and an array of the string's new index positions .e.g. "dog" [2,1,0] becomes "god".
+> Takes a string and an array of the string's new index positions .e.g. "dog" [2,1,0] becomes "god"
 > Returns a string containing letters corresponding to the new positions.

 ### [time.rb](https://github.com/Bubblemelon/Ruby-Stuff/blob/master/ruby%20practice/time.rb)